NIR Intensity Lens

 Featured Product from Radiant Vision Systems

-Fast, accurate radiant intensity measurement solution for evaluation of near-infrared light sources and distributions
+Fast, accurate radiant intensity measurement solution for evaluation of near-infrared (NIR) light sources and distributions

 Three-dimensional sensing technology is the foundation of multiple new applications, such as:

 - Multimodal sensing for vehicle gesture and motion control

 To ensure performance, accuracy, and safety of devices and systems that use NIR sensing, an effective test and measurement solution is needed.

 The Radiant Vision Systems Near-Infrared (NIR) Intensity Lens system is an integrated camera/lens solution that measures the angular distribution and radiant intensity of 850 or 940 nm near-infrared (NIR or near-IR) emitters.
 The NIR Intensity Lens system utilizes Fourier optics to capture a full distribution of NIR light in a single measurement up to ±70 degrees, giving you extremely fast, accurate results ideal for in-line quality control.